 To apply for the CUNY Honors Business Hub Travel Stipend, please follow these steps:

-- Prepare Your Essay: Craft a 500-word essay that delves into one of the following pivotal topics:
+2. Prepare Your Essay: Craft a 500-word essay that delves into the following pivotal topic:

 Thank you for your interest in the CUNY Honors Business Hub Travel Stipend.
 We look forward to reviewing your application and wish you the best of luck in your academic and professional endeavors.
 Together, we can shape a more diverse and vibrant business world for all.